 \subsection{Notation}

 Throughout this paper, we employ a useful notational convention: a single function name may be used more than once to refer to several different functions, with each unique function distinguished by the dimensions and units of the input parameters.
 For example, $\calA_n(\bk,t)$, $\calA_n(k,t)$ and $\calA_n(k)$ are three different spatial spectral transfers.
-Similarly, we will later derive three different spatio-temporal and temporal spectral transfers: $\calA_n(\bk, \omega, \tau)$, $\calA_n(k, \omega, \tau)$, and $\calA_n(\omega, \tau)$.
+Similarly, we will later derive three different spatiotemporal and temporal spectral transfers: $\calA_n(\bk, \omega, \tau)$, $\calA_n(k, \omega, \tau)$, and $\calA_n(\omega, \tau)$.
 The distinction implied by the notation is that $\calA_n(\omega)$ is $\calA_n(\bk, \omega)$ with the $\bk$ dependence integrated out.
 The angular dependence is integrated out of $\calA_n(\bk, \omega, \tau)$ to get $\calA_n(k, \omega, \tau)$.
 Spectral energy densities $\mathcal{E}(\cdot)$ and spectral fluxes $\Pi_{\calA_n}^{>}(\cdot)$ will also follow the same notation.
 This convention greatly reduces the number of symbols that the reader would otherwise need to remember.
-However, sometimes we want to leave out a parameter to avoid repeatedly writing a ubiquitous parameter.
+However, sometimes we want to avoid repeatedly writing ubiquitous parameters.
 In this case, we will introduce a function with parameters after a semicolon but then neglect to write these parameters in future uses of this function.
 This does not imply that the function's dependence on the neglected parameter is integrated out.
 We simply leave them out for terser notation.
 For example, $\mathcal{E}(\bk,\omega, \tau; T)$ is the same function as $\mathcal{E}(\bk,\omega, \tau)$, but with the dependence on the parameter $T$ made explicit.
 Additionally, we will sometimes consider functions and their corresponding transforms (i.e various types of Fourier transforms or filtered functions).
 For such functions, we will use diacritics such as tildes, overbars, carons, and circumflexes depending on which transform we are applying to a function.
 We avoid such diacritics with spectral transfers $\mathcal{A}$, spectral fluxes $\Pi_{\calA_n}^{>}$, and spectral energy densities $\mathcal{E}$ because we only consider these in spectral space.
-When multiple transforms are made, we will use multiple diacritics.
+We will denote multiple transformations to the same function with multiple diacritics.